RenzoMurinaCadierno/PythonToolbox/Abstract Data Structures/Array_ADS/README.md

 - *\_\_eq\_\_*
 - *\_\_str\_\_*
 - *fill* : Changes each array value to the value passed as a parameter.
-- *clear* : Changes each array value None.
+- *clear* : Changes each array value to None.

 **Subclasses:**
 - *_ArrayIterator* : A class to generate the iterator when _\_\_iter\_\__ is called.